DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

   2 letters separated by ',' for this argument.
 The first letter(chr1) should be the converted base, the second letter(chr2) should be the converted to base.
 For example, during slam-seq, some 'T' is converted to 'C', please enter `--base-change T,C`.
 During bisulfite-seq, some 'C' is converted to 'T', please enter `--base-change C,T`.
-* Different conversion type may build the same hisat-3n index.
+* Different conversion types may build the same hisat-3n index.
 Please check the table below for more detail.
   Once you build the hisat-3n index with C to T conversion (for example BS-seq).
-  You can align T to C conversion reads (for example SLAM-seq reads) with the same index.
+  You can align the T to C conversion reads (for example SLAM-seq reads) with the same index.

   | Conversion Types                   | HISAT-3N index suffix         |